 Finding sufficient people willing to take on the challenging, yet rewarding, work of looking after people in their own home, or in care homes, is a continuing problem.

-The latest official data for England shows there are 122,000 vacancies - just under 8% of the social care workforce in England.
+The latest official data for England shows there are 112,000 vacancies - over 7% of the social care workforce in England.

 Nearly a quarter of the 1.5 million people working in the sector are on zero-hours contracts (when employees are not guaranteed a full working week) and pay is often the minimum wage.